Risersoft/etobench/pages/AppSysDev/appsysdev_views.md

 ![](/images/viewapplications.png)

-**View Key** ->User can assign view key it is should be unique for Publisher and Product
+**View Key** ->User can assign view key it is should be unique for Publisher and Product.

     E.g-listInvoice